 Do keep in mind that a representative from the Google Local Services team might reach out either by phone or email.
 We mention this because it’s long been conventional wisdom that Google will not call or email out of the blue—so if someone from “Google” calls, it’s likely a phishing scam.

-Google Local Services is its own service, separate from Google Ads and Google My Business and things like Gmail or Google Drive—so don’t be alarmed if someone from the company tries to get in touch.
+Google Local Services is its own service, separate from Google Ads and Google Business Profile, and things like Gmail or Google Drive—so don’t be alarmed if someone from the company tries to get in touch.
 Of course, you should ask for additional verification if you’re wary of the rep.

 Local Service ads aren’t run through your usual AdWords account, so you’ll need to set up a separate profile to go with them.